-1. Safety glasses must be worn at all times when using the soldering irons or using cutting tools, such as diagonal cutters, in the lab.
+- Soldering must be performed in the labs only at the soldering benches. - Soldering irons should be used with care, while wearing safety glasses, and only after receiving training. - Safety glasses must be worn at all times when using the soldering irons or using cutting tools, such as diagonal cutters, in the lab. - Face masks must be worn at all times in the lab.